X-Men: The Last Stand: Cast

 A mutant former member of the X-Men, a Class 5 mutant who possesses potentially limitless telepathic and telekinetic powers.
-The X-Men learn that she has survived the flooding dam from the previous film, but when the rest of the team finds her, Grey has given in completely to her aggressive alternate personality of her powers, the Phoenix.
+The X-Men learn that she has survived the flooding dam from the previous film, but when the rest of the team finds her, Grey has given in completely to the aggressive alternate personality of her powers, the Phoenix.
 Her mutant powers rival those of Xavier.
 The writers described the multiple personalities as "an Oedipal drama played out", where the Phoenix was "someone embodying [a] Greek goddess", while Jean Grey kept the character as "a human, grounded in Freudian terms, a victim, a schizophrenic.
 To mark the change of Jean Grey into Phoenix, her wardrobe focused on red colors, and everyday fabric in contrast to the leather costumes of the X-Men.
-Digital make-up also made Jean's face darker with her skin showing some veins and her eyes turning black, signifying the Phoenix personality of her powers.
+Digital make-up also made Jean's face darker, with her skin showing some veins and her eyes turning black, signifying the Phoenix personality of her powers.
 Haley Ramm plays a young Jean Grey.